marsh-circle/civicrm-user-guide/docs/contributions/accounting-integration.md

 ### Assign Transactions to a Batch

-After creating a new accounting batch or opening an one you will be on the transaction assignment screen.
+After creating a new accounting batch or opening one you will be on the transaction assignment screen.

 ![Transaction Assignment Screen](/img/civicontribute-accounting-batches-transactions.png)